Symmetry of the phonon landscape across the duality boundary of twisted kagomes lattices

-The unit cell of a twisted kagome lattice, shown in Fig.~\ref{Geometry}(a), consists of two arbitrarily rotated equilateral triangles (of side length $L$).
-In this study, the hollow triangles are taken to be either trusses of rods connected by hinges, or frames of beams joined by internal clamps.
-In the former case, the lattice bonds support only tension/compression and the perfect hinges allow free rotation of the rods, thus approximating ideal lattice conditions (although, here, the mass is not lumped at the lattice sites).
-In the latter case, the lattice bonds support bending deformation and the clamps offer infinite resistance to the relative rotation of the beams.
-The geometry can be conveniently parameterized in terms of the twist angle $\bar{\theta}$, defined here as the angle by which the top triangle is rotated about hinge point $C$, such that $\bar{\theta}=0^o$ yields two overlapping triangles and $\bar{\theta}=180^o$ returns the regular kagome cell.
+The unit cell of a twisted kagome lattice, shown in Fig.~\ref{Geometry}(a), consists of two arbitrarily rotated equilateral triangles of side length $L$.
+Here, the triangles are taken to be either trusses of rods connected by hinges, or frames of beams joined by internal clamps.
+In the former case, the bonds support only tension/compression and the perfect hinges allow free rotation of the rods, thus approximating ideal lattice conditions (although, here, the mass is not lumped at the sites).
+In the latter, the bonds support bending deformation and the clamps offer infinite resistance against the beams rotation.
+The geometry is conveniently parameterized in terms of the twist angle $\bar{\theta}$, defined as the angle by which the top triangle is rotated about point $C$, such that $\bar{\theta}=0^o$ yields two overlapping triangles and $\bar{\theta}=180^o$ returns the regular kagome cell.
 The primitive vectors are expressed as $\mathbf{e}_1=[L/2+L\sin(\bar{\theta}-30^o)] \, \textbf{i}_1+[\sqrt{3}L/2-L\cos(\bar{\theta}-30^o)] \, \textbf{i}_2$ and $\mathbf{e}_2=[-L/2+L\cos(\bar{\theta}-60^o)] \, \textbf{i}_1+[\sqrt{3}L/2+L\sin(\bar{\theta}-60^o)] \, \textbf{i}_2$, with $\textbf{i}_1, \, \textbf{i}_2$ Cartesian unit vectors.
-With reference to Fig.~\ref{Geometry}(b), we refer to configuration pairs $90^o \pm \Delta \theta$ (symmetrically located across the $90^o$ reference configuration in $\bar{\theta}$-space) as \textit{dual pairs}.
-Two sets of dual pairs are denoted in red and blue and the resulting lattices, color-coded accordingly, are shown in Fig.~\ref{Geometry}.(c)-(d) and~(e)-(f).
+Two configuration pairs $90^o \pm \Delta \theta$ (Fig.~\ref{Geometry}(b)), symmetrically located across the $90^o$ critical point, form a \textit{dual pair}.
+Two pairs are denoted in red and blue and the corresponding color-coded lattices are shown in Fig.~\ref{Geometry}.(c)-(d) and~(e)-(f).

-We proceed to compute the phonon band diagrams for $\bar{\theta} \in [70^o \,\, 110^o]$.
-The results, shown in Fig.~\ref{BG_Rods}, are color-coded to highlight all the dual pairs.
-The normalized frequency $\Omega$ is obtained as $\Omega=\omega/\omega_{0R}$, where $\omega_{0R}=\pi/L\sqrt{E/\rho}$ is the first natural frequency of a rod of length $L$, Young's modulus $E$ and density $\rho$.
-It is easy to conclude that dual cells have identical phonon structures, retrieving a picture of duality analogous to that presented in~\cite{Fruchart-Vitelli_Dualities_Nature_2020} (in which, note, the lattices have lumped masses, leading to slightly different branch morphology).
+In Fig.~\ref{BG_Rods}, we plot the band diagrams for lattices of rods with $\bar{\theta} \in [70^o \,\, 110^o]$, color-coded to highlight the dual pairs.
+The frequency is normalized as $\Omega=\omega/\omega_{0R}$, where $\omega_{0R}=\pi/L\sqrt{E/\rho}$ is the first natural frequency of a rod of length $L$, Young's modulus $E$ and density $\rho$.
+We observe that dual cells feature identical phonon spectra, retrieving a signature of duality analogous to that presented in~\cite{Fruchart-Vitelli_Dualities_Nature_2020} (where, note, the lumped mass may lead to slightly different branches).